 So first, if you haven’t yet, spend time thinking about your personal narrative — your authentic story that connects the dots between where you are and where you’re trying to go.
 It contains all the talking points you lean on when you’re introducing yourself, networking, applying, and interviewing.

 The pandemic has surely altered aspects of your personal narrative, especially if you lost your job because of it.
 You already did some thinking about the skills and experiences you’ve gained up above, in the resume section of this article.
 But also think about how it affects your story, your goals, and your motivations.
 What’s shifted given this challenging period of all our lives?
 How has your experience of the past few weeks changed what will be important to you in your next role?
 Is this an opportunity for you to move into a slightly different type of job, perhaps one that you’re more passionate about?
 Why this job, now?
 How have you used this time to reflect and become an even better version of yourself?
-(I promise you — you have done this in some way.)
+(It’s a pretty good bet that you’ve done this in some way over the past month=w.)

-And then, once you’ve done this thinking and you feel confident in the story you’re telling, you can start to create talking points — or, should I say, writing points — about your experiences and skills.
+And then, once you’ve done this thinking and you feel confident in the story you’re telling, you can start to create talking points about your experiences and skills.
 Go back to those job postings you found when you did your resume keyword research and look for common themes.
 What are these companies asking for?
 What do you have that can help?
 From that research, you can start to build yourself a little library of paragraphs that you might mix and match according to the individual job you’re applying for.

 The big thing to keep in mind when writing cover letters is that you want to highlight what’s in it for them — not why you want the job.
 Don’t list your aspirations and explain why this role will help your career.
 Instead, focus on the skills you bring to the table and relate them back to the role you’re applying for (and if you can, the company’s mission too).